brain-research/deep-molecular-massspec/README.md

 --weights_dir=$MODEL_WEIGHTS_DIR/massspec_weights
 ```

-## Validation and Test set for benchmarking
+## Training splits for benchmarking purposes
-The molecules used for the validation and test sets can be found under the
+The molecules used for the training, validation, and test sets can be found under the
 directory *training_splits*.
 The molecules are provided in
 inchikey and smiles format.